Class Descriptions for our upcoming Heritage Faire 2015

 The most common question people ask when starting is "Where do I start?"
 Lena will answer the where and how to start and give the basics on what important information you will need to know such as where to go for resources and how to source your records, as well as options for storing the information you have gathered.

 You Can’t Do Genealogy Research Without Them OR Making Sense of Census Records.
-Have you ever wondered about what things you can find on a Census?
-In this class you will find out valuable information about how to use the Census to further your Family History Research.
+Have you ever wondered what information you can find on a census that will help you in your genealogy research?
+In this class you will learn valuable information on how to use the census to further your Family History Research.
+If you are old enough to be listed on the 1940 census, where were you and who gave the family information to the census taker?

 Creating Family Stories from Research by Marian Kile: